-ACTIVE MOVEMENT - WALKING & CYCLING
+GUIDING FRAMEWORK PRINCIPLES: MOVEMENT STRATEGY ACTIVE MOVEMENT -WALKING & CYCLING

-the norm to get in, around and out of the Garden Community to deliver the ambitious target for at least 60% of journeys within the development to be undertaken by non-polluting means.
+Enable Active Modes of travel to become the norm to get in, around and out of the Garden Community to deliver the ambitious target for at least 60% of journeys within the development to be undertaken by nonpolluting means.
 An interconnected network of active travel routes will ensure exemplar provision for wheelchair users, mobility scooters, cyclists (including e-bikes), tricycles and adapted bikes and other user propelled micromobility options that are available now and those that will emerge in the future.

-- Deliver a comprehensive highly connected secure network of primary and secondary active travel routes that directly connect the site to its own surroundings including employment, retail and leisure destinations. - 2 In accordance with the current LTN 1/20 Guidance and any successor guidance segregate cyclists from the private car, particularly with priority at the majority of junctions, except for lightly trafficked roads, with low speed limits, where LTN1/20 Guidance recognises that a cyclist can comfortably make the journey on street. - Deliver a coordinated, simple, consistent and legible approach to wayfinding and signage for all users, especially for those with disabilities and special needs such as partial sightedness. - 4 Lead the delivery of the Cycle Strategy to improve connectivity to and from the Garden Community to Chelmsford City Centre, Broomfield and Beaulieu Railway Station and mitigate severance by providing additional pedestrian and cycle crossings of Beaulieu Parkway, Essex Regiment Way and the Chelmsford North East Bypass.
+- active travel routes that directly connect the site to its own surroundings including employment, retail and leisure destinations. - In accordance with the current LTN 1/20 Guidance and any successor guidance segregate cyclists from the private car, particularly with priority at the majority of junctions, except for lightly trafficked roads, with low speed limits, where LTN1/20 Guidance recognises that a cyclist can comfortably make the journey on street. - Deliver a coordinated, simple, consistent and legible approach to wayfinding and signage for all users, especially for those with disabilities and special needs such as partial sightedness. - Lead the delivery of the Cycle Strategy to improve connectivity to and from the Garden Community to Chelmsford City Centre, Broomfield and Beaulieu Railway of Beaulieu Parkway, Essex Regiment Way and the Chelmsford North East Bypass.